Novel: Renaissance period: 1500–1700

 The modern distinction between history and fiction did not exist in the early sixteenth century and the grossest improbabilities pervade many historical accounts found in the early modern print market.
 William Caxton's 1485 edition of Thomas Malory's Le Morte d'Arthur (1471) was sold as a true history, though the story unfolded in a series of magical incidents and historical improbabilities.
 Sir John Mandeville's Voyages, written in the 14th century, but circulated in printed editions throughout the 18th century, was filled with natural wonders, which were accepted as fact, like the one-footed Ethiopians who use their extremity as an umbrella against the desert sun.
 Both works eventually came to be viewed as works of fiction.

 In the 16th and 17th centuries two factors led to the separation of history and fiction.
 The invention of printing immediately created a new market of comparatively cheap entertainment and knowledge in the form of chapbooks.
 The more elegant production of this genre by 17th- and 18th-century authors were belles lettres—that is, a market that would be neither low nor academic.
 The second major development was the first best-seller of modern fiction, the Spanish Amadis de Gaula, by García Montalvo.
 However, it was not accepted as an example of belles lettres.
 The Amadis eventually became the archetypical romance, in contrast with the modern novel which began to be developed in the 17th century.

+In Japan

+Many different genres of literature made their debut during the Edo period in Japan, helped by a rising literacy rate among the growing population of townspeople, as well as the development of lending libraries.
+Ihara Saikaku (1642–1693) might be said to have given birth to the modern consciousness of the novel in Japan, mixing vernacular dialogue into his humorous and cautionary tales of the pleasure quarters, the so-called Ukiyozōshi ("floating world") genre.
+Ihara's Life of an Amorous Man is considered the first work in this genre.
+Although Ihara's works were not regarded as high literature at the time because it had been aimed towards and popularized by the chōnin (merchant classes), they became popular and were key to the development and spread of ukiyozōshi.